 Test the garage door for proper functionality, check for proper ventilation to prevent carbon monoxide poisoning, and check for risks of explosion from ignition sources too close to the floor.

-Bartee Inspections provides professional home inspection services in Southeast Texas including New Waverly, Huntsville, Conroe, The Woodlands, Spring, Cleveland, Livingston, Madisonville, Centerville, Buffalo, Bryan/College Station, Navasota, Brenham, Bellville, Sealy, and surrounding areas.
+Bartee Inspections provides professional home inspection services in Southeast Texas including Houston, New Waverly, Huntsville, Conroe, The Woodlands, Spring, Cleveland, Livingston, Madisonville, Centerville, Buffalo, Bryan/College Station, Navasota, Brenham, Bellville, Sealy, and surrounding areas.
 Not sure if that's you?
 Give us a call at (936) 443-8235 or send us an email.